betterscientificsoftware/bssw.io/Articles/Blog/2023-10-fear-of-large-codes.md

 "...he is not afraid to get his hands dirty with large-scale codes and data sets, ..." and "...recognizes that software is a part of his research product..."
 To most readers, these words might not sound special.
-To me, however, they highlight two critical concerned shared by a lot of graduate students, resonating with something I [talked about at SC22](https://github.com/fnrizzi/sc22_bof_slides):
+To me, however, they highlight two critical concerns shared by a lot of graduate students, resonating with something I [talked about at SC22](https://github.com/fnrizzi/sc22_bof_slides):

 - Fear of large codes
 - Concern that software development should be more valued as an integral part of research